wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/07_Architecture_Design_Principles.md

 ## Security-by-Design

-We have seen many architectures failed as cross-cutting aspects like security and compliance have been kept for later (“we don’t need this in our MVP”).
-But security, privacy, and compliance have severe implications that can’t be kept for later.
-If your production data is not allowed to leave the data center of the plant a public cloud solution is not a valid solution.
+We have seen many architectures fail as cross-cutting aspects like security and compliance decisions have not been decided upon up front (“we don’t need this in our MVP”).
+But security, privacy, and compliance have severe implications that can’t be delayed for later decision making.
+If production data is not allowed to leave the data center located at the plant a public cloud solution might not viable.

 Security must be integrated from the start, easy integration and adoption of additional security and compliance requirements is a must.
-Many of them require fast implementations and violations have a huge impact.
+Many of these principles require fast implementations and violations have a huge impact.
 Define features and components in a way that enables easy integration and adoption of the current security and compliance stances of the operator.

 ## The Edge is an Extension of the Centralized Compute Power